padillla/padillla.github.io/about/index.md

 sorts of other things I am interested in and cannot seriously publish elsewhere.
 In the very unlikely case that the Internet cares about my personal development, I might post some progress in some projects I am working on.

-Among many things I love doing, [I try to make at least 60km on the bike every week](https://www.strava.com/athletes/11810919), and plan to improve as long as time allows it.
-My other porsue is to become a windsurfer, but more of a luxury at this point.
-Follow me on strava, I might even get you into the cycling thing.
+Among many things I love doing, [I try to bike at least 60km every week](https://www.strava.com/athletes/11810919), and plan to improve as long as time allows it.
+Follow me on strava.
 Its very rewarding.
 [I also do some 3d printing and robotics as a hobby.]({{site.baseurl}}/3DPrint) If ever try doing some sort of art or music again, I might post it.
 Be afraid.
+But also be aware that I procrastinate.
+This site holds me accountable.

-I am also an electrician, a computer technician and builder, I have experience creating industrial automation systems, robotics and I'm very efficient at changing lightbulbs.
+I am also an electrician, a computer technician and builder, I creste industrial automation systems, robotics and I'm very efficient at changing lightbulbs.

 ### Some online presence